zsrtp/tpgz/docs/CreatingAnIso.md

 ## Quick Overview

 tpgz takes a Twilight Princess ISO and generates a new ISO with features that help you practice.
-Play the new ISO on [Dolphin](https://dolphin-emu.org/) or a homebrewed Wii.
+You can play the new ISO on [Dolphin](https://dolphin-emu.org/) or a homebrewed GameCube/Wii.

 ```
  <TP iso>   +   <patch file>   =>   <TPGZ iso>